longhorn/longhorn-tests/docs/content/manual/pre-release/upgrade/test-node-drain-policy.md

 1.2.2 Single healthy replicas
 * Given Longhorn with 2 nodes cluster: node-1, node-2
-* Create a 5Gi volume with 2 replicas.
+* Create a 5Gi volume with 1 replica.
+Let's say the replica is on node-2
-* Attached the volume to node-2
+* Attached the volume to node-1
-* Stop node-1 that contains one of the replicas.
 * Set `node-drain-policy` to `block-if-contains-last-replica`
-* Attempts to drain node-2 that contains remaining replica.
+* Attempts to drain node-2 that contains the only replica.
 * The node-2 becomes cordoned.
 * All pods on node-2 are evicted except the replica instance manager pod.
 * The message like below keeps appearing.